 Poverty has become more powerful now.
 Procrastination is luring us every minute of every day, just waiting for us to give in and be devoured by it.

 Yet, giving up should not be part of the option.

 Every day, we need to make one step forward, even how slow our pace is.

 A step each day still matters.
 It can still take us somewhere.

 It is somehow comforting to reflect that no matter how difficult the roads we are journeying now, we are not alone.

 Let GIVING be our strong weapon to defeat POVERTY.
 Let technology be the instrument to tame our laziness – finding the best way to do things because we are lazy with the old ways.

 The goal is not CHANGED.
 We are just laid with a different route.

-Together, we’ll make the best story on how we survive these difficult times.
+Together, we’ll make the best story of how we survived these difficult times.